DevenThiel/Manhattan_Mobility/README.md

 12/11/16

 debugging seg fault in driver - not running as far as it was with old DArray/Coord, likely still something that needs to be changed is causing this.

+no more seg fault.

+Output file working, data printing to it. inf loop somewhere inside of the dispatcher.move();.
+I think pathfinder still needs to be finished?